Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Bugged (1997)

-In this comedy horror, a gorgeous woman calls on a group of wild exterminators to rid her home of vermin.
-Unbeknownst to them all, these creatures are the result of an accidental science experiment gone wrong.
-Soon, there seems to be no chance of survival for the humans barricaded in the apartment.
+In this sci-fi comedy horror, a gorgeous woman calls on a group of wild exterminators to rid her home of vermin.
+Unbeknownst to them all, these creatures mutate when sprayed with a mutating agent.
+When there seems to be no chance of survival for the humans, they barricade themselves in the apartment.

 I Still Know What You Did Last Summer (1998)